coecms/clef/docs/gettingstarted.rst

  * :code:`clef cmip6` to execute searches on the CMIP6 dataset

+ * :code:`clef cordex` to execute searches on the CMIP6 dataset

  * :code:`clef ds` to execute searches on non-ESGF climate datasets

 Examples